flatiron-labs/learn.co-CommonMark/quiz.md

   end
 ```

 ?: A newline is required between this question, and the answer block above.
+Select numbers 3 and 4.

 #### The square brackets below are reserved characters that indicate checkboxes.

-[ ] 3
+[ ] 3<-
-[ ] 4
+[ ] 4<-
 [ ] 9
 [ ] 7